 Other: This category allows submitters to self-define by choosing not to define their genre.
 Is appropriate for work that is hybrid or otherwise not interested in saying what it is.
 Submit up to twenty-five pages of Other.
 Each submission is $3.

-Dates and full guidelines for the 2019 Fence Modern Prize in Prose, Ottoline Prize, and Modern Poets Series will be announced in late 2017 / early 2018.
+Dates and full guidelines for the 2019 Fence Modern Prize in Prose, Ottoline Prize, and Modern Poets Series will be announced in January 2018.
 Sign up for the Fence newsletter and be among the first to hear all about it.

 The Ottoline Prize awards publication and $5,000 to a book-length work of poetry by a woman writing in English who has previously published one or more full-length books of poetry.
-The fee to submit is $29.
-The winning manuscript will be published by Fence Books in 2018, and the author will receive a $5000 cash prize.
+The author will receive a $5000 cash prize.
 Past winners include Chelsey Minnis, Harmony Holiday, Lauren Shufran, Stacy Szymaszek, Wendy Xu, and Ariana Reines.